syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Getting-Started.md

 Components/syncfusionessentialstudio-version/lib/pcl/

-Alternatively, if you had downloaded Essential Studio from Syncfusion.com or through the Xamarin store web interface then all assembly references need to be added manually.
+Alternatively if you had downloaded Essential Studio from Syncfusion.com or through the Xamarin store web interface then all assembly references need to be added manually.

-After installing Essential Studio for Xamarin, all the required assemblies found in the installation folders, typically
+After installing Essential Studio for Xamarin, all the required assemblies can be found in the installation folders, typically

 {Syncfusion Installed location}\Essential Studio\syncfusionessentialstudio-version\lib

-Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\12.2.0.40\lib
+Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\lib

-Or after downloading through the Xamarin store web interface, all the required assemblies can be found in the below folder {download location}\syncfusionessentialstudio-version\lib
+Or after downloading through the Xamarin store web interface, all the required assemblies can be found in the below folder

+{Download location}\syncfusionessentialstudio-version\lib

 You can then add the assembly references to the respective projects as shown below